Josefina Molina: Professional career

 In 1989 the historical drama Esquilache was released.
 It is based on Un soñador para un pueblo (A dreamer for the people) by Antonio Buero Vallejo.
 It had a great cast which included Fernando Fernán Gómez, Adolfo Marsillach, Concha Velasco and other renowned actors.
 Lo más natural (The most natural) (1990), starring Charo López and Miguel Bosé, and La Lola se va a los puertos (Lola goes to the ports) (1993), with the singer Rocío Jurado, were her last film works.

 In 2006 she founded CIMA, a female association of filmmakers and media, along with other filmmakers like Inés París, Chus Gutiérrez, Icíar Bollaín and Isabel Coixet.
-Josefina is Honorary President of the association.
+Josefina was Honorary President of the association.
 In 2011 the Spanish Academy of Film Arts and Sciences granted her the Honorary Goya Award, whose gala she was unable to attend.
-In 2012 was named Honorary Citizen in Andalucia.
+In 2012 she was named Honorary Citizen in Andalucia.

-Besides being a director she is also a gifted writer.
+Besides being a director she was also a gifted writer.
 When she decided not to do any more movies, Josefina Molina began to write because, as she said, 'if I did not, I would be very bored.'
 Her first novel was Cuestión de azar (A Matter of Chance).
 She described it as: "the story of my generation in Andalucia, how girls are educated and how I was brought up".
 That novel was followed by En el umbral de la hoguera (On the threshold of the stake) about Teresa of Jesus.
 "They asked me for a book based on the television series, but as I left one episode out of the final version, I preferred to write about it: her trip to Andalucia – while the Inquisition was investigating her and the Order told her to be quiet.
 At the same time, the Barefoot Carmelitas and the rest of the Order were at war.– "...
 I am only an apprentice in writing, but it is exciting because you can do whatever you want, without having a producer who tells you what to do nor a team that depends on your instructions.
 You only have to make agreements with yourself when you write, you can cheat on yourself but in the end you are the only one responsible.
 This is what fascinated me."
 After writing a requested book, Los papeles de Bécquer (Becquer's papers) and an autobiography, Sentada en un rincón (Sitting in a Corner), she has now been writing for six years, "which I am never going to finish."

-She also wrote the foreword of Ana Mariscal, una Cineasta Pionera (Ana Mariscal, a pioneer filmmaker), written by Victoria Fonseca.
+Molina also wrote the foreword of Ana Mariscal, una Cineasta Pionera (Ana Mariscal, a pioneer filmmaker), written by Victoria Fonseca.

-In addition to her work in cinema and theater, she has developed a wide career as television director and filmmaker, mainly for Spanish Television.
+In addition to her work in cinema and theater, she developed a wide career as television director and filmmaker, mainly for Spanish Television.

-Josefina and feminism

-Her feminism is well known and, in fact, she wrote the book Cine de mujeres en la Transición (Female Cinema during theTransition), La trilogía feminista (The feminist trilogy) with Cecilia Bartolomé and Pilar Miró.